 Eat healthy.
 We can learn from others.

 Spend time in nature.
-It’s good for you (as long you keep your distance and don’t congregate).
+It’s good for you (as long as you keep your distance and don’t congregate).
 Spring is here.

 Support others.
 Look for opportunities to help and offer support.

 One of the most valuable skills I’ve learned as a coach in reframing.
 It helps to look at an issue from different perspectives.
 I came across this old talk by John Gardner on self-renewal (shared by Shane Parrish @Farnum Street).
 It reframed things for me.
-Perhaps this period of isolation can lead to some much needed reflection and self-renewal.
+Perhaps this period of isolation can lead to some much-needed reflection and self-renewal.

 Joe Casey is a former senior HR executive at Merrill Lynch who’s in his second career as a retirement coach at Retirement Wisdom.
 He holds a Masters in Gerontology from the University of Southern California and works with people to help them discover and design what’s next after their primary career.
-He’s the host of The Retirement Wisdom Podcast talking with thought leaders, experts and retirees pursuing interesting Second Acts who share lessons learned that can help you in your journey.
+He’s the host of The Retirement Wisdom Podcast talking with thought leaders, experts, and retirees pursuing interesting Second Acts who share lessons learned that can help you in your journey.